GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-63-64/index.md

 if the media configuration type is `"file"`.
 {% endAside %}

-### Available for Origin Trials
+### Available for origin trials

 In order to get as much feedback as possible from developers using the Decoding Info API (part of Media Capabilities) in the field, we've previously added this feature in Chrome 64 as an origin trial.

-The trial has successfully ended in April 2018.
+The trial successfully ended in April 2018.

 {% Aside %}
-The Decoding Info API is now enabled by default in Chrome 66.
+The Decoding Info API was enabled by default in Chrome 66.
 {% endAside %}

 [Intent to Experiment](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/dsdTLv33r4w) &#124;